echo2echo/Perl-Web-Images/README.md

 See notes and other instructions in the Perl script.

-Change html to taste and change Copyright to your own site.
+Change html to taste and change Copyright/Copyleft to your own site.

 This script will display thumbnail images having the text "thumb_" in the filename.